-FIS3: Tenants and applicants will have other financial solutions available to them e.g. credit unions
+FIS3: Tenants and applicants will have other financial solutions available to them e.g. credit unions and other low cost lenders

 Many tenants have low or high levels of debt, often with high interest rates due to a lack of products available to them.
 Many tenants do not have access to a bank account, so are unable to access other financial products, but may need access to credit for one off purchases.
 They may also require access to safe savings solutions.